BrickMMO/radio-reporters-v1/README.md

 If you have an account created from within the system, you can assign whichever role you desire upon creation.

-* 'Segment Forms' views and logic are for Reporters, and use dynamic and conditional rendering to create different forms depending on what type of segment is being made (Report/Game/Joke/etc), and then provides dropdown selection for sub_types
-(local news, entertainment, Knock Knock Joke, etc).
+`Segment Forms` views and logic are for Reporters, and use dynamic and conditional rendering to create different forms depending on what type of segment is being made (Report/Game/Joke/etc), and then provides dropdown selection for `sub_types` (local news, entertainment, Knock Knock Joke, etc).

 ---